Sundsvallskommun/api-service-checklist/README.md

 # Checklist

-_The service provides administration of the checklists that new employees and their corresponding manager shall undergo when a person is employed.
+_The service provides administration of checklist tasks that new employees and their corresponding manager shall undergo when a person is employed.
 The service also keeps track of the checklist progress of each individual._

 ## Getting Started